91shetty/91shetty.github.io/ds4ux/README.md

 2) key stat of Steph Curry's game that has made him an indispensable resource to the GSW's team is shooting percentage

-3) key stats of Harrison Barnes, Thompson, Iguodala and Green have impacted the team's success?
+3) key stats of Harrison Barnes, Thompson, Iguodala and Green have is shooting percentage

 <h3> Data Sources: </h3>